matanolabs/matano-website/docs/log-sources/configuration.md

 ### Table selection

 When Matano ingests data for a log source with multiple tables, it will route the data to the correct table based on the incoming data's metadata.
-You provide this logic to Matano using a VRL expression that Matano evaluates on incoming data's metadata at runtime.
+Matano supports dynamic selection of the table to route an incoming payload to using a VRL expression that Matano evaluates on either the metadata of the incoming payload or on the actual payload data.

+#### Selecting table from payload metadata

+You can select the table for a log source with multiple tables based on the incoming payload metadata such as the S3 bucket and key.

 To define the table selection VRL expression use the `ingest.select_table_from_payload_metadata` key in your **log_source.yml**.

-#### Expression input
+**Expression input**

 Your VRL expression is passed a `__metadata` key with the following structure: